-Besides, it was not comfortable trying to talk with one another at our table and not hear each other.
+Besides, it was not pleasant to talk with one another at our table and not hear each other.
 We felt more comfortable singing in small groups at private parties in our homes.

-The one I use costs less than $200 and includes some professional features.
-But you can skip the need for a karaoke machine by using CDs that play on a standard DVD player.
+You can avoid the need for a karaoke machine by using CDs that play on a standard DVD player.
 I'll describe the different types of CDs below.

-Karaoke CDs include the lyrics for an on-screen display that is in sync with the music.
-The audio of the lead singer is removed so that you take their place.
+Karaoke CDs include the lyrics for an on-screen display that are in sync with the music.
+The voice of the lead singer is removed so that you take their place.

 - CD+G (Compact Disc plus Graphics) is used in professional karaoke establishments.
 And you can use it too if you have the appropriate player.
-These CDs only work with CD+G players, such as the one I mentioned above that I use.
+These CDs only work with CD+G players, such as the one I mentioned above.